-DT - ARI
+DT - BUF

 Ian Rapoport on Twitter is reporting that a source said that free agent Jordan Phillips is heading to the Cardinals, on a three-year deal.